The C++ connector for PostgreSQL

 There are several types of transactions with various "quality of service" properties.
 If you really don't want a transaction on the database, one of the available transaction types is called nontransaction.
 It provides basic non-transactional behaviour.
 (This is sometimes called "autocommit": it commits every successful command right away).

 Either way, don't do any if statements to check for errors when you execute an SQL command.
-If something goes wrong, you will get an exception.
+If something goes wrong, the function will throw an exception.

 Quick example